 Overnight accommodations are a priority for spending and the good news is that Sevierville’s options range from national brand hotels to private rental cabins and condos, campsites, and waterpark resorts.
 Whether you prefer to pitch a tent under falling leaves or rent a log cabin with a hot tub, you can sleep comfortably within your budget.

-Discover Bargains For less than $20 you can throw axes at a target, rent a kayak, jump in bounce houses, explore an underground cave, play miniature golf, ride the nation’s longest mountain coaster, see vintage aircraft, and so much more!
+For less than $20 you can rent a kayak, jump in bounce houses, explore an underground cave, play miniature golf, ride the nation’s longest mountain coaster, see vintage aircraft, and so much more!
 Check out our list of “20 Things To Do Under $20.”

 Savor seasonal treats at Apple Barn Cider Mill & General Store .
 This working apple farm sells delicious fried apple pies, apple doughnuts, sweet and tart apple ciders, candied and caramel apples, ice cream in traditional and seasonal flavors, and more at wallet-friendly prices.
 Step into the general store to buy farm-grown apples and other fall goodies to take home.